 Completion of transfer-level math rose from 29%, before multiple measures, to 50% after self-placement based on multiple measures.
-The impact was most significant for students who gained access to transferlevel math: in 2016-17, almost 500 students attempted (as a result of placement or persistence) a transferlevel course and more than 300 were successful, an impressive 64%.
-However, by 2019-20, the College (particularly Counseling and Math) was putting more and more emphasis on guiding students into those classes, and 773 students were taking transfer-level math in their first year.
+The impact was most significant for students who gained access to transfer-level math: in 2016-17, almost 500 students attempted (as a result of placement or persistence) a transfer-level course and more than 300 were successful, an impressive 64%.
+However, by 2019-20, the College (particularly Counseling and Math faculty) was putting more and more emphasis on guiding students into those classes, and 773 students were taking transfer-level math in their first year.
 The success rate for 2019-20 dropped to only 61% which is a small loss, but the number of students who completed transfer-level math rose dramatically, to 469, almost the same number of students who attempted the year before.
 In other words, one and a half times as many students completed transfer-level math in 2019-20 compared to 2016-17.
 Finally, looking at data for pre-transfer (Math 104 Interim Algebra), STEM transfer (Math 2, 20, and 51), and non-STEM transfer (Math 11 and 12), there is a clear improvement in success rates across the board.

 Unfortunately, the department was only just starting the first round of AB705 reforms when the pandemic occurred.
-There has been a steady increase in the percent of new students who complete a transfer-level course in the first year.
-It is not possible to determine if the increase can be associated with course placement, participation in a co-requisite, or online instruction.
+While there has been a steady increase in the percent of new students who complete a transfer-level course in the first year, it is difficult to determine if the increase can be associated with course placement, participation in a co-requisite, or online instruction.
 The population of students taking a transfer level course has increased and the success rates have seen some increase, especially in summer sessions, but with COVID and online instruction, the data needs further analysis to get a sense at this time of all the ways that it has impacted students, faculty, and staff.
-For example, Fall of 2020 showed marked improvement over Fall 2018.
-Likewise with Spring 2021 compared to Spring 2019, but the pandemic makes it difficult to directly interpret that data.
 As expected with AB705, the headcounts in basic skills went down in that period while they went up in transfer courses.
 These are all observations that fit with expectations for AB705.
 In addition, most of the data lumps terminal AA students, SLAM, and STEM majors together.
-The different groups have diverse needs and we expect different outcomes for them.
+The different groups have diverse needs, and we expect different outcomes for them.

-These impressive gains can largely be attributed to the shift in placement strategies which has given tens of thousands of students earlier access to transfer-level math.
-In addition, the Math faculty have taken huge steps to focus on ways to encourage students to make that choice and to support them as they enter the program.
+These impressive gains can largely be attributed to the shift in placement strategies which has given thousands of students earlier access to transfer-level math.
+In addition, the Math faculty have taken steps to focus on ways to encourage students to make that choice and to support them as they enter the program.
 For example, after department discussions, all Math instructors now spend time explaining the process and purpose of multiple measures placement to students in the first week of classes in order to ensure that students have placed themselves into the appropriate course.
-From that, students have a chance to enroll in a co-requisite lab, register for tutoring, or, in some cases, attempt a more challenging course.
-Further, the department has examined their textbook assignments with a focus on equity and access, including agreeing on a single, no-cost textbook for all sections of Statistics so it is easier for students to study with peers enrolled in other sections or in other semesters, pass on books to future students, and get help from tutors who are more familiar with the text.
+From that, students have a chance to enroll in a co-requisite lab, sign up for tutoring, or, in some cases, attempt a more challenging course.
+Further, the department has examined its textbook assignments with a focus on equity and access, including agreeing on a single textbook for all sections of Statistics so it is easier for students to study with peers enrolled in other sections or in other semesters, pass on books to future students, and get help from tutors who are more familiar with the text.
 Finally, the Math faculty have held multiple conversations related to best pedagogical practices and the organization of their curriculum in support of student learning processes.